LPD-EPFL/mu/README.md

 $ conan remove --force "*"
 ```
 Optionally, exit the shell and login again in order to unload the exported environment variables set by the various experiments.
-Subsequently, re-follow the document starting from section *Complication of the sofware stack*
+Subsequently, re-follow the document starting from section *Complication of the sofware stack*.

 ## Running without docker
 The execution without docker is straightforward.
 First, install the system-wide packages mentioned in the Dockerfile in 4 `hosts` of a cluster connected using RDMA.
 The auxiliary process running memcached (with hostname `osdi-memc`) can run everywhere, even outside the cluster, as long as it's accesible by the 4 hosts.
 The rest of the steps remain unchanged.